LacunaOmnibus/MontyLacuna/README.md

 - Each time you want to update the generated documentation:
   - in ROOT/doc:
     - make html
+- To publish the docs generated on the master branch to gh-pages:
-  - The generated HTML ends up in {underscore}build/html/.
-Those HTML files reference CSS and JS files that get produced in _static/.
-    - For whatever reason, github pages does not like the underscore on that front of directory names - it refuses to host files from there.
+  - The HTML pages produced by "make html" in the previous step end up in {underscore}build/html/.
+Those HTML files contain links to both _static/ and _modules.
+For whatever reason, github pages does not like the underscore on the front of directory names - it refuses to host files from there.
-    - So before publishing to gh-pages:
-      - Rename _static to static
-      - Rename _static to static
-      - Change all references in all .html files (recursively) from _static to static.
-        - CHECK I don't have a decent tool for doing this yet.
+    - To fix the whole underscore problem, run fix_underscores.pl (in doc/).
-  - To publish to gh-pages:
+  - Now that everything is ready for gh-pages:
     - $ cp -Rip doc/{underscore}build/html ~/Desktop
     - $ git co gh-pages
     - $ rm -rf html_docs